Skip to main content

 Sign InTry a scan

-Yellow dental plaster model of human teeth with a plastic hinge mechanism and red restorative markings. - view 1
+Yellow dental stone casts of human teeth connected by a beige plastic hinge, featuring red marks on the upper jaw. - view 1

 1/3